Investor Alert - The M&A Class - GuruFocus.com

 NEW YORK, Aug.
 9, 2022

 NEW YORK, Aug.
-9, 2022 /PRNewswire/ -- Juan Monteverde, founder and managing partner of the class action firm Monteverde & Associates PC (the "M&A Class Action Firm"), a national securities firm rated Top 50 in the 2018-2021 ISS Securities Class Action Services Report and headquartered at the Empire State Building in New York City, is investigating Avalara, Inc. (AVLR), relating to its proposed acquisition by Vista Equity Partners.
-Under the terms of the agreement, AVLR shareholders are expected to receive $93.50 in cash per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/avalara-inc. It is free and there is no cost or obligation to you.
+9, 2022 /PRNewswire/ -- Juan Monteverde, founder and managing partner of the class action firm Monteverde & Associates PC (the "M&A Class Action Firm"), a national securities firm rated Top 50 in the 2018-2021 ISS Securities Class Action Services Report and headquartered at the Empire State Building in New York City, is investigating Cowen Inc. (COWN), relating to its proposed acquisition by TD Bank Group.
+Under the terms of the merger, COWN shareholders are expected to receive $39.00 in cash per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/cowen-inc. It is free and there is no cost or obligation to you.

 We are a national class action securities litigation law firm that has recovered millions of dollars and is committed to protecting shareholders from corporate wrongdoing.
 We were listed in the Top 50 in the 2018-2021 ISS Securities Class Action Services Report.
 Our lawyers have significant experience litigating Mergers & Acquisitions and Securities Class Actions.
 Mr. Monteverde is recognized by Super Lawyers as a Rising Star in Securities Litigation in 2013, 2017-2019, an award given to less than 2.5% of attorneys in a particular field.
 He has also been selected by Martindale-Hubbell as a 2017-2021 Top Rated Lawyer.
 Our firm's recent successes include changing the law in a significant victory that lowered the standard of liability under Section 14(e) of the Exchange Act in the Ninth Circuit.
 Thereafter, our firm successfully preserved this victory by obtaining dismissal of a writ of certiorari as improvidently granted at the United States Supreme Court.
 Emulex Corp. v.
 Varjabedian, 139 S. Ct.
 1407 (2019).
 Also, in 2019 we recovered or secured six cash common funds for shareholders in mergers & acquisitions class action cases.